alebrigui/algolia-assignment-de/README.md

 In this case Airflow is used only as the Orchestrator, and the actual processing would happen in a Spark Context inside the same or a different more powerful cluster (Glue, Databricks...)

 ### Use an ELT approach
 Instead of transforming the data on Airflow workers, we can use Airflow to orchestrate a COPY command to cloud datawarehouse where the csvs would be loaded into STAGING schemas.
-Processing could then be inside of the warehouse using
+Processing could then be inside of the warehouse using tools such as dbt.